Best Managed WordPress Hosting 2026: 8 Providers Compared (With Real Pricing)

 Pros:

-- Fastest average TTFB in independent benchmarks — consistently, not just occasionally
+- Fastest average TTFB in independent benchmarks — consistently, not just once in a blue moon

 - Developer tooling is genuinely best-in-class